go-jose/go-jose/jose-util/README.md

     jose-util expand --format JWE   # Expands a compact JWE to JWE JSON Serialization jose-util expand --format JWS   # Expands a compact JWS to JWS JSON Serialization

-### Decode base64

-The JOSE format uses url-safe base64 in payloads, but the `base64` utility that ships with most Linux distributions (or macOS) only supports the standard base64 encoding.
-To make it easier to deal with these payloads a `b64decode` command is available in `jose-util` that can decode both regular and url-safe base64 data.

-    echo "8J-Ukgo" | jose-util b64decode